inBeat/inbeat-website/content/top-influencers/tiktok/christian/australia/_index.md

 ---
-title: Top 10 Christian TikTok Influencers In Australia In 2022
+title: Top 10 Christian TikTok Influencers In Australia In 2023
 description: >-
-  Find top christian TikTok influencers in Australia in 2022.
-Most popular hashtags: #fyp #christian #jesus #australia.
+  Find top christian TikTok influencers in Australia in 2023.
+Most popular hashtags: #fyp #jesus #christian #duet.
 platform: TikTok
-hits: 45
+hits: 40
-text_top: See the most popular TikTok accounts on inBeat.
+text_top: Identify the best TikTok accounts on inBeat.
-text_bottom: Our database has 45 TikTok influencers like this in Australia for you to contact.
+text_bottom: inBeat aggregates 40 TikTok influencers like this in Australia for you to connect with.
 profiles:
   - username: "vintage_eskimo"
     fullname: >-